This time an Omega dress watch on the bench. The Omega 625 movement powers it.

 Turn the movement around and reinstall the pallet fork.
 Wind the watch a couple of times to test the escapement.
 The pallet fork should snap to the other position with the lightest touch.

 The movement should start to tick as soon as you place the balance in place.

 Now it’s time to remove the Inca jewel holes with the end stones to clean and lubricate them.

-If it pinged away and disappeared from the face of the earth, you need an Inca spring 270.02
+If it pings away and disappears from the face of the earth, you’ll need an Inca spring 270.02